projectcalico/calico/docs/source/l3-interconnectFabric.rst

   platforms are constrained by the number of routes they can learn.
   This is usually in range of 10,000's or 100m,000's of routes.
-Route aggregation can help, but that is usually dependent on the capabilities of the scheduler used by the orchestration software (*e.g.* OpenStack).
+Route aggregation can help, but that is usually dependent on the Ok  capabilities of the scheduler used by the orchestration software (*e.g.* OpenStack).

 A deeper discussion of these considerations can be found in the `IP